 However, even if you’re at home or your dog is home alone there are likely to be fireworks in the neighborhood.
 Close your windows to muffle the sound, turn up the volume on the television, or play some calming music.
 Research shows that soothing, classical music has a calming effect on most dogs.
 “Through a Dog’s Ear” is a clinically researched series of auditory CDs to help dogs with anxiety.
 White nose is also a very good idea.
 It’s been the best management tool for us with our own dog, Cody, when gunshots (we live in the country), fireworks or thunder are present.
 We use sound CDs from Pure White Noise.

 Desensitize your dog to the sound of fireworks.
 Depending on your dog’s sensitivity to sound, this could take days, weeks, perhaps months.
-Find a video or recording of fireworks and play it at a very low volume several times a day while feeding really yummy food to your dog.
+Pairing the scary sound with something extremely enjoyable to your dog, can help change the dog’s emotions about the sound from a negative feeling to positive feeling.
+Find a recording of fireworks and play the recording at a very low volume several times a day while feeding really yummy food to your dog.
 If your dog is a tug hound, then playing tug or other fun games your dog loves while the recording of fireworks is in the background is a good way to desensitize a dog to the sound.
 If at any point in time you see signs of stress in your dog, lower the volume.
 As the dog becomes comfortable with the low level sound, gradually raise the volume and repeat the process.

 Wherever you go and what ever you do, please be sure to keep your dog’s safety and comfort in mind.
 If in doubt, err on the side of caution so that your best friend stays relaxed, happy and safe.

-Lisa Lyle Waggoner is a CPDT-KA, a Pat Miller Certified Trainer-Level 2, a dog*tec Professional Dog Walking Academy Instructor, a Peaceable Paws Canine Behavior & Training Academy Instructor and the founder of Cold Nose College in Murphy, North Carolina.
+Lisa Lyle Waggoner is a CPDT-KA, CSAT (Certified Separation Anxiety Trainer), a Pat Miller Certified Trainer-Level 2, a dog*tec Professional Dog Walking Academy Instructor, and the founder of Cold Nose College in Murphy, North Carolina, with additional locations in Atlanta, Georgia and the Space Coast of Florida.
 She enjoys providing behavior consulting and training solutions to clients in the tri-state area of North Carolina, Georgia and Tennessee, as well as offering educational opportunities for dog trainers and dog hobbyists throughout the U.S. www.coldnosecollege.com